bridgetownrb/bridgetown/bridgetown-website/src/_docs/components/ruby.md

 order: 0
 ---

 A component is a reusable piece of template logic that can be included in any part of the site, and a full suite of components can comprise what is often called a "design system".
 You can render Ruby component objects directly in your Ruby-based templates, and you can render components from within other components.
-This provides the basis for a fully-featured view component architecture for ERB and beyond.
+This provides the basis for a fully-featured view component architecture for ERB, Serbea, and beyond.

 Ruby components can be combined with front-end component strategies using **web components** or other JavaScript libraries/frameworks.